U.S. imposes more North Korea sanctions; urges China, Russia expulsions

-WASHINGTON (Reuters) - The United States announced new sanctions aimed at stopping North Korea’s nuclear weapons development on Wednesday and urged China and Russia to expel North Koreans raising funds for the programs.
+WASHINGTON (Reuters) - The United States announced new sanctions on Wednesday aimed at stopping North Korea’s nuclear weapons development and urged China and Russia to expel North Koreans raising funds for the programs.

 The U.S. Treasury imposed sanctions on nine entities, 16 people and six North Korean ships it accused of helping the weapons programs.
 It said two China-based trading firms were involved in exporting millions of dollars worth of metals and other goods used in weapons production.